 Several teenagers among the victims

-The following day, a 30-year-old man was killed following an argument with another unidentified man, who pulled out a gun and shot the victim at point blank range, resulting in his death.
-During the afternoon, a 15-year-old teenager was shot several times, although he is stable and his life is not in danger.
-Later a 13-year-old minor and a 40-year-old man were shot several times, luckily though, both are out of danger.
+The following day a 30-year-old man was killed as a result of an argument with another unidentified man, who pulled out a gun and shot the victim, causing his death.
+During the afternoon, a 15-year-old teenager was shot several times, although his life is not in danger.
+Later a 13-year-old minor and a 40-year-old man were shot several times, although both are out of danger.
 In the evening, a 17-year-old teenager died as a result of a gunshot wound to the chest and a 16-year-old friend of his was wounded in the arm by an unknown assailant while they were in the street.
 Also that night, a person was shot several times in his home.
 In addition, doctors at Mount Sinai Hospital were unable to save a man who came to the facility with gunshot wounds.

 New mayor promises a "safer" city